Umasi La and Kanji La – 22 days 16 days of trek

-Leaving main trail we climb to Barmi la pass and descend through narrow gorge to Lingshed Sumdo.
-There are some river crossing involve short before arrival of Lingshed Sumdo.
+Leaving main trail, we climb to Barmi la pass and descend through narrow gorge to Lingshed Sumdo.
+There are some river crossings involve short before arrival of Lingshed Sumdo.
 We follow Oma Chu River to Dibling and numbers of time main River and side streams to be cross.
 At some stretches its tricky to find way.
-Keeping our pace on the valley floor continue to Dibling.Dibling is one of the remotest village in Ladakh and inhabitants of this village often visit Lingshed.
-After exploring the village we continue to our campsite short after crossing the bridge in large open meadows.
+Keeping our pace on the valley floor continue to Dibling.Dibling is one of the remotest villages in Ladakh and inhabitants of this village often visit Lingshed.
+After exploring the village, we continue to our campsite short after crossing the bridge in large open meadows.
 An early start today and long day ahead for us.
-Leaving camp we cross stream short before the Dibling Doksa and climb a never ending pass of Dibling.
+Leaving camp, we cross stream short before the Dibling Doksa and climb a never-ending pass of Dibling.
 Gradual descent after pass in a narrow gorge.
 Crossing of stream at several points and need to find out the way.
-Short climb to a ridge and high above the River we follow a well define trail to Kanji Sumdo.
-We cross 2 river close to Kanji Sumdo.
+Short climb to a ridge and high above the river we follow a well define trail to Kanji Sumdo.
+We cross 2 rivers close to Kanji Sumdo.

 Day 22: Morning flight to Delhi and onward flight back to Home